percona/pg_tde/documentation/docs/how-to/backup-wal-enabled.md

 # Backup with WAL encryption enabled

+!!! danger
+    Do not rotate encryption keys while a backup is running.
+This may result in an inconsistent backup and restore failure.
+This applies to all backup tools.

+    For more details, see [Limitations of pg_tde](../index/tde-limitations.md#limitations-when-using-pg_tde).

 To create a backup with WAL encryption enabled:

 1. Copy the `pg_tde` directory from the source server’s data directory, for example `/var/lib/postgresql/data/pg_tde/`, including the `wal_keys` and `1664_providers` files, to the backup destination directory where `pg_tde_basebackup` will write the backup.

     Also copy any external files referenced by your providers configuration (such as certificate or key files) into the same relative paths under the backup destination, so that they are located and validated by `pg_tde_basebackup -E`.

 2. Run: